Thursday, 28 September 2023

 The best of Galloway Forest Park from the comfort of your car

 One of two forest drives in Galloway Forest Park, this drive is an easy way to see more of the Park's woods and wildlife without having to walk too far.

 It's a 10 mile two-way forest drive, which is open to vehicles between April and October and for walkers, cyclists and horse-riders year-round.
-There is a small fee of £2, payable by card or in coins.
+There is a small fee of £3, payable in coins.